 Suspending your studies or leaving the University

-What you need to do to suspend your studies, the process for coming back to University, and what to do if you want to leave your course.
+How to suspend your studies, the process for returning to University, or if you want to leave your course, for Undergraduate and Postgraduate Taught students.

 Suspending your studies